VISIT OUR ART STORE ▶

 How To Control Watercolor Blooms for Floral Art

 Have you ever struggled with controlling water in your watercolor paintings?
-Many artists try to avoid watery blooms, but what if I told you they could be your secret weapon?
+Many artists try to avoid watery blooms, but as Olga Koelsch often points out, these unpredictable effects can actually become your secret weapon.

-In this guide, I’ll show you how to use watercolor blooms to your advantage and create beautiful, loose floral paintings.
+In this guide, Olga Koelsch will show you how to use watercolor blooms to your advantage and create beautiful, loose floral paintings.

 Understanding Watercolor Blooms and Water Control